THE BLOOD OF CHRIST PROTECTS THE BELIEVER (EXCERPT OF CHRIST IN YOU)

 It does us no good to cry Lord!
 Lord! if we do not do what He says.

 As in all other areas of the Christian discipleship there is a balance to be sought.
 All that we are is in Him and through Him.
 Yet, we are commanded to seek Christ diligently so we may more perfectly lay hold on the Virtue that flows to us each day from Him.

 There will be a visible working out of the life of Christ in us if we truly are in Him.
 There will be a new creation.
 The new creature is the Kingdom of God.
 We are entering the Kingdom of God as the new creature, Christ, is being formed in us.

 This is why Paul, in the sixth chapter of Romans, directs us to live as though we have been raised from the dead.

-Neither yield ye your members as instruments of unrighteousness unto sin: but yield yourselves unto God, as those that are alive from the dead, and your members as instruments of righteousness unto God.
+And do not present your members as instruments of unrighteousness to sin, but present yourselves to God as being alive from the dead, and your members as instruments of righteousness to God.
 (Romans 6:13)